93 ~ A few lines composed above the compost bin

 Most of us spend our lives fundamentally concerned with one core question: What happens after this human “I”, this “me”, physically dies – does some essence of us live on, or does our train simply reach its final station?

-Even if we don’t consciously ponder mortality on a daily basis, it probably lies behind the vague, pervasive background anxiety many of us feel, and our attempts to numb it through opiods, the internet or what have you, or to cheat looming annihilation through the likes of fame or never-enough wealth.
+Even if we don’t consciously ponder mortality on a daily basis, it probably lies behind the vague, pervasive background anxiety many of us feel, and our attempts to numb it through opiods, the internet or pick your poison, or to cheat looming annihilation by grasping at fame or never-enough wealth.

 My compost pile is a Good Book, whose pages I finger and read as I crumble the resulting humus in my hands.
 It is also a chronicle, of nearly all that has transpired in my garden, and in much of my life, as well.
 It is a particularly good diary of my relationships with loved ones, whom I define as those I feed, and who feed me.
 Consider some of the contents of my compost pile: